 Women experience less HPV-related throat cancer, researchers say, because they may have developed an immunological response to fight off cervical cancer.
 Men don’t have the same immunity.

-Smoking also raises risk, Dr. Prendes says.
+Smoking also raises the risk of developing throat cancer and decreases the response to treatment in patients that are diagnoses with HPV-related throat cancer, Dr. Prendes says.
 You’re at greatest risk if you smoke at least a pack a day for 10 years.

-Here are five ways to help you limit your risk of HPV-related throat cancer, according to Dr. Prendes.
+Here Dr. Prendes offers five ways to help you limit your risk of HPV-related throat cancer:

 HPV-related throat cancer symptoms can often go largely overlooked, Dr. Prendes says, because they’re difficult to recognize and categorize.
 If any of the symptoms lasts beyond two weeks, see your doctor or an ear, nose and throat specialist.
 The symptoms include:

 It can take up to 30 years for HPV-related throat cancer to appear, making it most common in adults between the ages of 40 and 60.
-The Oral Cancer Foundation reports it’s growing fastest among men, ages 25 to 55.
+The Oral Cancer Foundation reports it’s growing fastest among otherwise healthy men, ages 35 to 55.

 Dr. Prendes says researchers have developed a clinical test that searches for the P16 molecular marker in biopsy samples, a marker that indicates HPV-related cancer.
 Successful treatment and cure rates are high if you know what to look for and know your risk, he says.

 Overall, HPV-related throat cancers respond well to surgery and radiation.
-Between 90 and 95 percent of diagnosed cases have five-year, disease-free survivorship rates, he says.
+Between 90 and 95% of diagnosed cases have five-year, disease-free survivorship rates, he says.

 Although researchers are still learning more about HPV-related throat cancer, the verdict about whether HPV is truly to blame is in, Dr. Prendes says.